-- 1. The total enrollment for the school; - 2.
-Average daily attendance rate at the school; - 3.
-Dropout rates for grades seven through twelve; - 4.
-The school's bullying prevention and education program; - 5.
-Intervention and prevention strategies; - 6.
-Number of conduct and discipline code violations, broken down according to the nature of the offenses, disaggregated by school, race, ethnicity, age, grade, disability, ELL status, s e x, and gender of the students, where available: - a.
-Possession of a dangerous weapon; - b.
-Use or possession of alcohol, drugs or controlled substances; - c.
-Willful disobedience or open and persistent defiance; - d.
-Conduct equal to first degree, second degree, third degree, or vehicular assault - e.
-Behavior that is detrimental to the welfare or safety of other students or of other school personnelstaff; - f.
-Willful destruction or defacement of school property; - g.
-Conduct equal to robbery; and - h.
-Other violations of the code of conduct and discipline that resulted in documentation of the conduct in a student's record. - 7.
-The extent to which the policy, including but not limited to disciplinary action, is consistently applied to all students.
+1. The total student and school staff enrollment for the school; Formatted: Strikethrough Average student and school staff daily attendance rate at the school; Formatted: Strikethrough erage number of substitute and open positions for the school; Formatted: Strikethrough 3.4.
+Dropout rates for grades seven through twelve; 4.5.
+The school's bullying prevention and education program; 5.6.
+Intervention and prevention strategies; 6-7.
+Number of conduct and discipline code violations, broken down according to the nature of the offenses, disaggregated by school, race, ethnicity, age, grade, disability, ELL status, sex, and gender of the students, where available: Formatted: Indent: Left: 0" a.
+Possession of a dangerous weapon; b.
+Use or possession of alcohol, drugs or controlled substances; c.
+Willful disobedience or open and persistent defiance; d.
+Conduct equal to first degree, second degree, third degree, or vehicular assault e.
+Behavior that is detrimental to the welfare or safety of other students or of other school staff; f.
+Willful destruction or defacement of school property; g.
+Conduct equal to robbery; and -Other violations of the code of conduct and discipline that resulted in documentation of the conduct in a student's record. h.
+Formatted: Indent: Left: 0.75", Right: 0.01", Bulleted + 8.
+The extent to which the policy, including but not limited to disciplinary action, is Level: 3 + Aligned at: -0.25" + Indent at: 0", Tab stops: consistently applied to all students; 1", Left + Not at 1.07" 7.9.
+Results from the school climate and safety survey.
 School Climate and Discipline Oversight